cda-tum/mqt-bench/README.md

 This circuit is now executable on the IBMQ Manila device, since all hardware induced requirements are fulfilled.

 ## Benchmark Selection

-[//]: # (TODO: we should probably link to the benchmark description page here. something like: see <...> for further details on the individual benchmarks)

 So far, the following benchmarks are implemented and provided:
 - Amplitude Estimation
 - Deutsch-Jozsa